- Tcl_EvalObjEx, Tcl_EvalFile, Tcl_EvalObjv, Tcl_Eval, Tcl_EvalEx, Tcl_GlobalEval, Tcl_GlobalEvalObj, Tcl_VarEval, Tcl_VarEvalVA - execute Tcl scripts

 This script must be in writable memory: temporary modifications are made

 String forming part of a Tcl script.

 - va_list argList (in)

-An argument list which must have been initialized using
+An argument list which must have been initialised using

 The return value from Tcl_EvalObjEx (and all the other procedures